nico/llvm-project/llvm/utils/gn/docs/deterministic.md

 3. Use the same host compiler / linker.
-(FIXME: Bootstrap builds)
-   FIXME: Also need a relative path to this!
-Else won't ever get cache hits from what I can tell.
-Use
+(FIXME: Bootstrap builds) Use a relative path for this!
+Else the path to the host compiler won't be directory-independent.
-   `clang_base_path = "../../llvm/utils/gn/toolchain/win"`
+   Use e.g. `clang_base_path = "../../llvm/utils/gn/toolchain/win"`

         >mklink /j llvm\utils\gn\toolchain\win ^
                    "c:\src\chrome\src\third_party\llvm-build\Release+Asserts"